What if I told you that it is possible to make a living from a 4-acre orchard, and you can even do this with less work, more yield, and more fun?

 8. Learning-Oriented Mindset

-Stefan recommends in the beginning seeing what other people are doing, learning from their mistakes and building upon their good designs.
-He recommend to start and then visit other farms and doers to see first-hand how things are done and to have a reference point for what you’re doing.
+Stefan recommends, in the beginning seeing what other people are doing, learning from their mistakes, and building upon their good designs.
+He recommends starting and then visiting other farms and doers to see first-hand how things are done and to have a reference point for what you’re doing.

-It took 22 years for Stefan to reach the point where he is today and his road to success was paved with many setbacks and many learning experiences.
+It took 22 years for Stefan to reach the point where he is today, and his road to success was paved with many setbacks and many learning experiences.
 Now everything he learned is readily available.
-So, watch his film, read his book and read Q&A following the release of the film.
-Everything is there you just need to act on it.
+So, watch his film and read his book.
+Everything is there; you just need to act on it.

-- Location is very important – the ideal location if you have produce to sell, is 30 min from the population centre and on the main road, but you can make it work if you have to be based further away.
+- Location is very important – the ideal location, if you have produce to sell, is 30 min from the population center and on the main road, but you can make it work if you have to be based further away.

 - Grow your own trees to help reduce costs and motivate yourself – if you can, partner up with someone with skills and split the final trees.

 - Create Trios – interplant with nitrogen fixers and increase plant diversity through different species and different cultivars.